Midwexican

 Use the shredded pork butt for tacos, sandwiches, and more!
 The flavor is neutral enough for many different applications, plus you can add hot sauce or barbecue sauce to take it to another level.

 Hint: While the Instant Pot Pork Butt is cooking, prep some sides!
 I highly recommend pairing with this Jalapeno-Popper Inspired Creamed Kale, this fresh Cucumber Dill Salad, or this crunchy Top Ramen Noodle Salad.
+Or this refreshing Mexican Dense Bean Salad.
 Or take it Tex-Mex and pair it with this super cheesy refried bean dip.

 Instant Pot Pork Butt shredded into pulled pork and ready to serve.